-A dispatch is the execution of a function with a pre-defined set of arguments.
-In the context of
+The execution of a function with a predefined set of arguments.

-some arguments.
-Such published functions take one additional parameter, known as
+The published functions take one additional parameter, known as

 origin, that allows the function to securely determine the provenance of its execution.

-This executor uses a natively compiled runtime embedded in the node to execute calls.
+The native executor uses a natively compiled runtime embedded in the node to execute calls.
 This is a performance optimization that up-to-date nodes can take advantage of.

 p, that a proposed block, denoted by

-B, will remain in the canonical chain; as more blocks are produced on top of
+As more blocks are produced on top of

 p approaches 1.

 The convention used in the Substrate codebase is to preface core FRAME modules with

 frame_ and the optional pallets with

-module and all FRAME-based runtimes must include the
+frame_support module and all FRAME-based runtimes must include the

 frame_support::construct_runtime macro has been used to create a runtime that includes the